isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-* Flag a class with a virtual function and no virtual destructor.
-Note that this rule needs only be enforced for the first (base) class in which it occurs, derived classes inherit what they need.
-This flags the place where the problem arises, but can give false positives.
+* A class with any virtual functions should have a destructor that is either public and virtual or else protected and nonvirtual.
 * Flag `delete` of a class with a virtual function but no virtual destructor.

 ### <a name="Rh-override"></a>C.128: Virtual functions should specify exactly one of `virtual`, `override`, or `final`